 The crisis led to an exhaustive examination of the problem and to a whatever-it-takes approach to solving it.
-And while it’s true that ad-hoc exercises in raising sections of road or sidewalk were nothing new in Chicago, these could hardly prepare anybody for the solution that eventually emerged; the entire city was to be physically lifted up an average of six feet!
-Work quickly began, and the world looked on in amazement as buildings, even whole blocks of buildings at once, together with sidewalks, trees, lamposts, et alia., were plucked out from their seatings and lifted up in the air.
+And while it’s true that ad-hoc exercises in raising sections of road or sidewalk were nothing new in Chicago, this could hardly prepare anybody for the solution that eventually emerged; the entire city was to be physically lifted up an average of six feet!
+Work quickly began, and the world looked on in amazement as buildings, even whole blocks of buildings at once, were plucked out from their seatings and lifted clear in the air.
 In January of 1858, the first masonry building in Chicago to be thus raised—a four storey, seventy feet long, seven hundred and fifty ton brick structure situated at the northeast corner of Randolph Street and Dearborn Street—was lifted on two hundred jackscrews to its new grade, which was more than six feet above the old one, “without the slightest injury to the building.”
 It was the first of more than fifty comparably large masonry buildings to be raised that year.
 The engineer in charge was a James Brown, who had already raised buildings this way in his native Boston, and who moved to Chicago, entering into a partnership with local engineer James Hollingsworth.
 Brown and Hollingsworth became the first and, it seems, most prolific building-raising business in the city.